SeisComP/common/apps/gui/descriptions/global_gui.rst

 To adjust the look-and-feel to the host desktop system and the personal taste several styling options are available.
-Since all GUI applications are using the Qt4 library the tool "qtconfig-qt4" can used to adjust the widget theme and the colors.
-If KDE is used as desktop system the same style is used since KDE bases on Qt as well.
+Since all GUI applications are using the Qt4 or QT5 library, the tool "qtconfig-qt4" can used to adjust the widget theme and the colors.
+If KDE is used as desktop system, the same style is used since KDE bases on Qt as well.

 The style options supported by |scname| (and not covered by the general Qt setup) have to be given in the applications (or global) configuration file.
 The parameters are configured with the *scheme.* parameters.

 In case of :ref:`map layers defined by BNA files <sec-gui_layers>` the parameters may also be defined by :file:`map.cfg` in the directory of the BNA file.